mininet-wifi/mininet-wifi.github.io/_pages/part1.md

 <a id="wiredlink"></a>
 ## [Creating wired link between sta and ap](#wiredlink)

-You can create a wired link between station and access point with link='wired', as shown below:
+You can create a wired link between station and access point with cls=TCLink, as shown below:

 ```
+from mininet.link import TCLink
+..
+..

-net.addLink(sta1, ap1, link='wired')
+net.addLink(sta1, ap1, cls=TCLink)
 ```